tm-nielsen/portfolio-site/game_info/Trolley Problem.md

 It's fun and funny, but I'm glad it doesn't have legs.

-Will fix up for the arcades, just enough to make it accessible enough to be fun, but I already have way too many projects "that I should really make into a full game".
+I've since fixed it up for the arcades: resolving perfomance issues, addind a "tutorial", and implementing a range of silly little sound effects.
+Already have way too many projects "that I should really make into a full game".
 This one doesn't make the grade.
 It's fun but doesn't really have anywhere to go other than polish.
 I am very happy with that.